rootstrap/blog/content/How an engineer can be your best partner.md

 `Data analysis is defined as a process of cleaning, transforming, and modeling data to discover useful information for business decision-making.
 The purpose of Data Analysis is to extract useful information from data and taking the decision based upon the data analysis`

-You may see that `data` word came up a lot, that's not because I want to be redundant, instead is because I want to emphasize it as a really important concept.
+You may see that `data` word came up a lot, that's not because I want to be redundant but because I want to emphasize it as a really important concept.
 Nowadays the more data you have the more power you have to make better decisions.

 ## 2) How to start?